uynitsuj/uynitsuj.github.io/_posts/2021-12-16-antenna-theory.md

 ![Annotation2]({{ site.url }}/img/Screenshot 2021-12-16 232813.png)

+The radiation plots found in specification sheets are measured via the use of an anechoic chamber.
+An anechoic chamber is a room designed to completely absorb reflections of either sound or electromagnetic waves, effectively creating a room with "infinite bounds" in the perspective of the signal receiver.
+In a regular room, wall surfaces properties may cause signal reflection, resulting in multipathing and interference.
+It should not be difficult to imagine why a room with wave-absorbing walls would be necessary for such a test.

+### Friis Transmission Equation
 The Friis transmission equation is commonly used by the MRover communications team to compute expected received power at the rover antenna.
 The Friis equation is given by

 ![Annotation3]({{ site.url }}/img/Screenshot 2021-12-16 232827.png)